-- Confirm that your rifle is empty
+- Confirm that your rifle is empty.

-- Place the upper receiver or the entire rifle into a vise
+- Place the upper receiver or the entire rifle into a vise.

-- Install the crush washer if it is required for you to do so
+- Install the crush washer if needed.

-Muzzle Brakes vs. Other Kinds of Muzzle Devices
+Muzzle Brakes vs Other Kinds of Muzzle Devices

-As previously discussed, a muzzle brake is designed to redirect gas and pressure away from the barrel and the rifle in order to make it much easier to control.
-The main purpose behind a muzzle brake is to reduce recoil and make it easier for you to fire faster follow up shots.
+People often confuse muzzle brakes with other kinds of muzzle devices.
+As previously discussed, a muzzle brake redirects gas and pressure away from the barrel and the rifle, making it much easier to control.
+A muzzle brake helps reduce recoil and makes it easier to fire faster follow-up shots.